llm-d/llm-d-deployer/quickstart/README.md

 ### Target Platforms

-Since the llm-d-deployer is based on helm cahrts, llm-d can be deployed on a variety of Kubernets platforms.
+Since the llm-d-deployer is based on helm cahrts, llm-d can be deployed on a variety of Kubernetes platforms.
 As more platforms are supported, the installer will be updated to support them.

 Documentation for example cluster setups are provided in the [infra](./infra) directory.